ezodude/orra/README.md

 And, that's just the tip of the iceberg, there are even more concerns that will keep you from shipping.
 The good news is that Orra understands these hurdles.

 Orra provides the right tools for you to quickly build out and configure a backend that just works.
-Providing infrastructure, inbuilt integrations and dashboards to keep your agentic app running just right.
+Our aim is to provide infrastructure, inbuilt integrations and dashboards to keep your agentic app running just right.

 ## Mix and match agents